royeradames/royeradames-angular-tutorial/src/assets/redirecting-and-wildcard-routes.md

 Commonly used for 404 or redirect to home landing page.

 `**` wild card.
 Make sure to have it last to catch all other routes.
 Routes are parse from start to finish.
-`redirectTo` changes the path to the redirectTo path
+`redirectTo` changes the path to the redirectTo path.
+Cannot be used with `component`

 ## Practice